yqlbu/hikariai-web/web/content/blog/25-GitOps-101-Whats-It-All-About.md

 ![](https://nrmjjlvckvsb.compat.objectstorage.ap-tokyo-1.oraclecloud.com/picgo/2022/08-12-e733924b04d361270f2e24d1ebf72ce2.png)

-[ Weaveworks ](https://www.weave.works/blog/what-is-gitops-really) coined the term “GitOps” in 2017 to share the idea that all deployments should be as easy as enacting a code change.
+[Weaveworks](https://www.weave.works/) coined the term “GitOps” in 2017 to share the idea that all deployments should be as easy as enacting a code change.

 GitOps is a `standardized workflow` for configuring, deploying, monitoring, managing and updating infrastructure-as-code Kubernetes and all of its components as code.
 This includes all the applications that run on it.

-The core idea here is to have `declarative descriptions` of the infrastructure and all related elements in its currently desired state in the production environment.
+The core idea here is to have `declarative descriptions` of the infrastructure and all related elements in their currently desired state in the production environment.
 In this scenario, an automated process ensures that the described state in the repository and the production environment always match.

 In this case, it considers everything related to software deployment: